 Everything goes into your blender, NutriBullet, what-have-you, with a cup of cold water and some ice.

--3 tasty flavors; vanilla, chocolate and berry
+-2 tasty flavors; vanilla, and chocolate

 I use a scoop of the Vanilla powder for a breakfast smoothie and add 1 frozen banana, blueberries or strawberries, unsweetened almond milk, water, chia seeds.

 Easy on the Sugar

 It’s easy to overload your smoothie with sugar while trying to add flavor.
 If using almond milk opt for un-flavored and un-sweetened.
 The same goes for almond butter and peanut butter; read the labels.
 Several brands are now offering nut butters with all the healthy proteins and less sugar and sodium.

 Yogurt can be another sugar bomb, especially flavored yogurts.
 Again, just read your labels to keep the sugars in check.

 Kale and Swiss Chard are popular greens in the health food conversation right now but many aren’t in love with the strong, often bitter flavor.
 Don’t forget about spinach; still one of the healthiest foods around (think good proteins, fiber, essential vitamins, antioxidants) and a much more mild flavor than the previously mentioned greens means that it mixes well in smoothies.